JsemOlik/pvebuddy/CONTRIBUTING.md

 ## License

-By contributing, you agree your contributions are MIT licensed as part of this repo.
+By contributing, you agree your contributions are GNU licensed as part of this repo.